rahogata/kong-up-jwt-builder/README.md

 expiration     |         | JWT exp cliam in seconds.

 ## Notes
-1. Registered claims can be overwrite by the claims in the payload.
+1. Registered claims can be overwrite by the claims in the upstream header payload.

 This plugin was designed to work with the `kong-vagrant` [development environment](https://github.com/Mashape/kong-vagrant).
 Please